eadka/fridgechef/README.md

 ```

 ### CLI
-The application can also be run using an interactive CLI module builtttt using [questionary](https://questionary.readthedocs.io/en/stable/).
+The application can also be run using an interactive CLI module built using [questionary](https://questionary.readthedocs.io/en/stable/).

 To start it, run: